-Still a lived-in home, the fine panelled rooms include the unique Elizabethan trompe l’oeil Painted Room.
-Intriguing literary connections with Oscar Wilde’s The Importance of Being Earnest, and the Sherlock Holmes story The Musgrave Ritual.
+The main house includes fine panelled rooms include the unique Elizabethan trompe l’oeil Painted Room.
+A wonderful Victorian music room where they still hold concerts and events.
+There are intriguing literary connections with Oscar Wilde’s The Importance of Being Earnest, and the Sherlock Holmes story The Musgrave Ritual.

-The five acres of beautiful gardens include an exceptional example of the prehistoric Ginkgo Biloba ‘living fossil’ tree, amusing animal topiary, and the ‘Secret’ Garden with original Victorian fruit wall and pineapple pits, beautiful rose garden, terracotta garden, King’s Garden, unusual circular English Poetry Garden, Landscape Water Garden and Rural Museum.
+The five acres of beautiful gardens include an exceptional example of the prehistoric Ginkgo Biloba ‘living fossil’ tree, delightful animal topiary, and larger ‘Secret’ Gardens with their original Victorian fruit wall and pineapple pits.
+The gardens include a series of ‘garden rooms’: a beautiful Jubilee rose garden; a terracotta garden; King’s Garden; circular English Poetry Garden; and a Landscape Water Garden, with a lake and small island.
+There is also a Rural Museum, though this is currently closed.

 TRIP ADVISOR 2019 CERTIFICATE OF EXCELLENCE FOR THE CONSISTENT ACHIEVEMENT OF HIGH RATINGS FROM VISITORS.
 Read reviews